New education proposal for private school tax credits heads to a House vote

 OKLAHOMA CITY (KFOR) – A new education plan passed covering both money for public schools and money for parents sending their children to private schools.

-Speaker Charles McCall introduced this plan Thursday morning and by the afternoon the House committee was voting on it.
+Speaker Charles McCall introduced his plan Thursday morning and by the afternoon the House committee was voting on it.

 The details include: